reactjs/react.dev/beta/src/pages/learn/removing-effect-dependencies.md

 }
 ```

-[Now the code is inside the event handler, it's not reactive](/learn/separating-events-from-effects#logic-inside-event-handlers-is-not-reactive)--so it will only run when the user submits the form.
+Now that the code is in an event handler, it's not reactive--so it will only run when the user submits the form.
+Read more about [choosing between event handlers and Effects](/learn/separating-events-from-effects#reactive-values-and-reactive-logic) and [how to delete unnecessary Effects.](/learn/you-might-not-need-an-effect)

 ### Should the Effect be split into several? {/*should-the-effect-be-split-into-several*/}